 Thank you for your interest in being a youth event intern or volunteer at Lambert House!
-We have 22 paid internships dedicated to event organizing annually, and just as many opportunities for youth to volunteer in event planning for community service hours, or out of their own interest to create community.
-Interns must live in King County due to funding coming from either the City of Seattle, or King County governments for the internship stipends.
-Youth who live outside of King County that want to help with event planning may still volunteer.
+We have 10 paid internships dedicated to organizing larger LGBTQ+ youth events annually, and just as many opportunities for youth to volunteer in event planning for community service hours, or out of their own interest to create community.
+Interns for these larger events must live in Seattle due to funding coming from either the City of Seattle for the internship stipends.
+Youth who live outside of Seattle that want to help with event planning may still volunteer.
+Youth who live in King County, but outside of Seattle, may be interested in our internships supporting our King County groups (link coming soon).

 Interns will be selected based on past participation in Lambert House programs, ability to fulfill the time commitment of the internship, interest in learning event planning, and other factors.
 Individuals not selected for paid internship positions are invited to volunteer to help with the event, and internship applications may be kept on file for future events that calendar year (we may ask them to re-apply in the next calendar year).